 The services and resources of the Career Services Office are available only to currently enrolled students and recent graduates.
 Therefore, proper identification is required and may be requested by the staff as a precondition to use the services and/or resources of the office.

 On a limited basis, Southwestern may request that an ABA law school in another state, or other location in California, allow our students to use the services of that school's Career Services Office, in exchange for Southwestern making such services available to their students.
 Each request is handled on a case-by-case basis; only one request per student is allowed at a time.
 The program is closed annually through the fall recruiting season (August 15 - November 15).
-All reciprocity requests are handled by the Student Services Assistant and approved by the Associate Dean.
+All reciprocity requests are handled by the Office Coordinator.

 The extensive national network of Southwestern alumni serves as a tremendous resource for students as they prepare for their careers.
 Many graduates come back to present seminars and panel discussions, participate in the mock interview and alumni mentor programs, and conduct clerkship and associate interviews during the biannual on-campus recruitment programs.